 Tradition and traditionsIt is vital to distinguish between Sacred Ecclesial Tradition and "church traditions".
 Traditions (note plueral) are customs and "ways of being" or "ways of doing" that have evolved within the community of the Church.
 They may be either good or bad (helpful, unproductive or harmful), or they may once have good and are now inappropriate - because of changed circumstances.
 Some may be of little account (like the tradition, dating back to the Apostle Paul that men should uncover and women cover their heads when praying in Church) and others of great account (like the tradition of making the sign of the cross, or of genuflecting or bowing before the altar and Blessed Sacrament).
 Traditions of great account are so because (while of no intrinsic merit) they in some way butress or express or celebrate beliefs or attitudes or practices which are of intrinsic merit and are part of the Apostolic Tradition or Gospel.

 It can sometimes be difficult to discern between traditions and Tradition on merely technical grounds.
 This is the case in the examples that I have just given: The unimportant traditions about "hat wearing" are undoubtedly Apostolic in the unimportant sense of going back to the time of the Apostles, being approved by and possibly instigated by one of them!
 Nevertheless, they are not Apostolic in the important sense of being part of the Deposit of Faith given at first by Jesus to his Apostles and then completed and nurtured by the inspiration and guidance of Holy Spirit.

-liturgical changes imposed after the
+liturgical changes imposed

-intrinsic merit the fact that Holy Communion was received:
+have no intrinsic merit the fact that Holy Communion was received: